 For added amusement, here's a few "typical" Canadians on the subject of jalapeños (warning: audio not suitable for children or safe for work):

-Nowadays I'm a little more patient, and while I still love to snack on the sweet green peas as I shell, there's usually enough left over to add a little cool colour and crunch to a warm summer salad.
+Nowadays I'm a little more patient, and while I still love to snack on the sweet green peas as I shell, there's usually enough left over to add a little cool color and crunch to a warm summer salad.
 In this recipe, freshly steamed baby potatoes would be delicious even on their own with this bold white wine and mustard dressing, but garden peas add just the right flavor and texture to make this a big hit with anyone.

 This is my submission to lovely Susan's long running legume event.
 She is celebrating the 4th year of this most valued source of legume recipes.
 Such a special friend and a talented lady.